Coalgebraic Satisfiability Checking for Arithmetic $\mu$-Calculi: The Coalgebraic mu -Calculus

-\begin{rem} One important consequence of the invariance of the coalgebraic $\mu$-calculus under coalgebra morphisms according to Lemma~\ref{lem:invariance} is that the multigraph semantics of the graded $\mu$-calculus as per Example~\ref{ex:logics}.\ref{item:graded} (and its extension with polynomial inequalities introduced in Example~\ref{ex:logics}.\ref{item:graded-poly}) is equivalent to the more standard Kripke semantics, i.e.~the semantics over $\Pow$-coalgebras~\cite{KupfermanEA02}.
-We can obtain the latter from the definitions in Example~\ref{ex:logics}.\ref{item:graded} by converting Kripke frames into multigraphs in the expected way, i.e.~by regarding transitions in the given Kripke frame as transitions with multiplicity~$1$ in a multigraph.
+\begin{rem}[Multigraph semantics of the graded $\mu$-calculus] One important consequence of the invariance of the coalgebraic $\mu$-calculus under coalgebra morphisms according to \autoref{lem:invariance} is that the multigraph semantics of the graded $\mu$-calculus as per \autoref{ex:logics}.\ref{item:graded} (and its extension with polynomial inequalities introduced in \autoref{ex:logics}.\ref{item:graded-poly}) is equivalent to the more standard Kripke semantics, i.e.~the semantics over $\Pow$-coalgebras~\cite{KupfermanEA02}.
+We can obtain the latter from the definitions in \autoref{ex:logics}.\ref{item:graded} by converting Kripke frames into multigraphs in the expected way, i.e.~by regarding transitions in the given Kripke frame as transitions with multiplicity~$1$ in a multigraph.
 The conversion shows trivially that every formula that is satisfiable over (finite) Kripke frames is also satisfiable over (finite) multigraphs.
 The converse is shown by converting a given multigraph into a Kripke model that has copies of states and transitions according to the multiplicity of transitions in the multigraph.
-The arising Kripke frame, converted back into a multigraph as described previously, has a coalgebra morphism into the original multigraph, implying by Lemma~\ref{lem:invariance} that the copies satisfy the same formulae as the original multigraph states.
+The arising Kripke frame, converted back into a multigraph as described previously, has a coalgebra morphism into the original multigraph, implying by \autoref{lem:invariance} that the copies satisfy the same formulae as the original multigraph states.
 Details are given in~\cite[Lemma~2.4]{SchroderVenema18}. \end{rem}